-Besides the vast Paul Goebbels was reported an additional 4,000 were missing and 18,000 were injured.
-Along with industrial installations, large residential areas were were badly mauled.
+Besides the vast Paul Goebbels number killed, it was reported an additional 4,000 were missing and 18,000 were injured.
+Along with industrial installations, large residential areas were wiped out, it was said, and others were badly mauled.
 In ordering the evacuation of Berlin, Goebbels instructed residents with relations in other parts of Germany to make use of such accommodations, while those who could not were told to apply to the government for housing facilities.
-According to reports, the Nazis prepared for mass evacuation several months ago, laying up stores at central points throughout inner Germany.
+According to reports, the Nazis prepared for mass evacuation several months ago, laying up stores at central points throughout inner Ger- SHIPS:

-SHIPS:

-U. S. Transfers Vessels

-Speaking before the house of cemmons, Prime Minister Winston of plastic, felt, wood, combinations Churchill revealed that the United States was turning over from 15 to belting and other fabric and synish merchant marine.

-In making the announcement, Churchill quoted from a letter of Aircraft company have released President Roosevelt's, in which he said the transfers were being made where at one plant, they comprise in order to employ Britain's surplus 59 per cent of shop personnel. of trained seamen.

-Washington Digest Geography Is Factor in

-Determining War's End

-Road to Tokyo Both Long and Rough: Pacific Remains Studded With Well-Fortified Japanese Strongholds.
+U. S. Transfers Vessels Speaking before the house of cemmons, Prime Minister Winston of plastic, felt, wood, combinations Churchill revealed that the United of cotton and wool, cord and friction States was turning over from 15 to belting and other fabric and syn-20 cargo vessels a month to the Brit- thetic substances. ish merchant marine.
+In making the announcement, Churchill quoted from a letter of Aircraft company have released President Roosevelt's, in which he men to the armed forces to the point said the transfers were being made where at one plant, they comprise in order to employ Britain's surplus 59 per cent of shop personnel. of trained seamen.
+Geography Is Factor in Determining War's End Road to Tokyo Both Long and Rough: Pacific Remains Studded With Well-Fortified Japanese Strongholds.